Shubh-1-am/Notification-hunt/README.md

 A java library, ***jsoup***, is used to make HTTP request to the server, find, extract and manipulate data from HTML document using DOM traversal or CSS selectors.

 The information extracted from the webpage https://nitsri.ac.in/Pages/DisplayPages.aspx?page=cackm is compared with the previously stored updates in a local file.
 If new updates exists, a mail containing these updates is sent to the email ID specified by the user with the help of an API  ***JavaMail***.
+No more manual refreshing or missed notifications - get all the updates you need in one convenient place!

 ## Requirements